mohsengreenlab/hhfinder/replit.md

 - **Problem**: Complex job search with many parameters can overwhelm users
 - **Solution**: Progressive disclosure through a 4-step wizard (keywords → confirmation → filters → results)
 - **Benefits**: Better user experience, reduced cognitive load, ability to refine searches iteratively

+### Optional Filter System with Checkboxes
+- **Problem**: Users sometimes want to see all results without restrictive filters
+- **Solution**: Each filter category has an enable/disable toggle switch, filters are disabled by default
+- **Benefits**: Users can choose to apply only relevant filters, "see all results" mode when no filters enabled

 ### Intelligent Keyword Verification
 - **Problem**: AI-generated job titles may not match actual market terms